Paris planning overview

 • Official Cafe de Flore materials place the cafe in the heart of Saint-Germain-des-Pres.

-• Use it as a neighborhood anchor, not as a broad dining recommendation.
+• Use it as a neighborhood signal, not as a broad dining recommendation.

 Experiences